 The nest is a half-saucer of loosely woven twigs, stuck together and cemented to the chimney wall with the bird’s glue-like saliva.
 Both parents independently contribute to the nest: they break off small twigs with their feet while flying through branches, then return to the nest site with the twigs in their bills.
 The completed nest measures 2–3 inches from front to back, 4 inches wide, and 1 inch deep.

-Chimney Swifts have been in a long-term, rangewide decline of about 2.2 percent per year from 1966–2010, with declines evident in 35 of 43 states and provinces, according to the North American Breeding Bird Survey.
-This annual rate corresponds to a cumulative decline of 65 percent.
-Partners in Flight estimates that there are still 7.8 million Chimney Swifts in the global breeding population, with 99 percent breeding in the U.S. and 1 percent breeding in Canada.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate a 12 out of 20 on the Partners in Flight Continental Concern Score.
-Chimney Swifts probably became much more numerous with European settlement and the building of millions of chimneys.
+Chimney Swifts have been in a long-term, rangewide decline of about 2.5% per year between 1966 and 2015, resulting in a cumulative decline of 72%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 7.8 million, with 99% breeding in the U.S., and 1% in Canada.
+The 2014 State of the Birds Report listed the species as a Common Bird in Steep Decline.
+It rates a 12 out of 20 on the Continental Concern Score.
+Chimney Swift are not on the 2016 State of North America's Birds' Watch List.
+These birds probably became much more numerous with European settlement and the building of millions of chimneys.
 But traditional brick chimneys are now deteriorating and modern chimneys tend to be unsuitable for nest sites.
 Adding to the problem, some homeowners now cap their unused chimneys.
 Chimney cleaning during the nesting season can inadvertently destroy nests and kill swifts.
 Logging of old-growth forests can reduce the availability of natural nest sites.
 To prevent further decline, people may need to preserve existing chimneys or create new structures specifically for swift nesting; designs can be downloaded from the North American Chimney Swift Nest Site Research Project.
 Back to top